The Divine Origin of Tara Statues

 One common method of venerating White Tara is to recite her mantra: “Om Tare Tuttare Ture Mama Ayuh Punya Jñana Pustim Kuru Svaha”.
 The White Tara mantra benefits will inspire devotees to defeat the defilements and overcome their resultant bad karma.

-Dancing Red Tara “Kurukulla”
+Dancing Red Tara Statues – “Kurukulla”

-Her mantra is recited is “Om Kurukulle Hrih Svaha” – 10,000 recitations will fulfill your desires, 30,000 recitations will subdue a government minister and 100,000 can subdue a King.
+Her mantra is recited as “Om Kurukulle Hrih Svaha” – 10,000 recitations will fulfill your desires, 30,000 recitations will subdue a government minister and 100,000 can subdue a King.
 However, a condition of the mantra’s effectiveness is that the intentions of the inducer must be virtuous and not evil.

 World Class Tara Statues

-I hope you enjoyed our brief introduction to the Bodhisattva Tara.
-Please enjoy our world class selection of Buddha and Bodhisattva statues that we have on display in our gallery.
+I hope you enjoyed my brief introduction to the venerable Buddhist deity – Tara.
+Please enjoy our world class selection of Tara statues that we have on display in our gallery.
 All our Tara statues were handmade by highly skilled artisans and each statue is unique and original.